 If you or loved one has been pulled over for driving under the influence in Burbank, it may feel like your world is collapsing around you.
 Who should you talk to?
 What might happen to you?
 What steps should you take to defend yourselves against the charges?

-Instead of worrying over these questions ineffectively, take appropriate steps by getting in touch with a qualified, veteran DUI defense attorney, like Michael Kraut of the Kraut Law Group.
+Instead of worrying over these questions ineffectively, take appropriate steps by getting in touch with a qualified, veteran DUI defense attorney, like Michael Kraut of the Kraut Criminal & DUI Lawyers.
 Attorney Kraut is relatively unique in his field, in that he spent 14 years as a criminal prosecutor (Deputy District Attorney) prior to moving into the field of criminal law.
 Attorney Kraut is Harvard Law School educated, and he boasts a flexible, strategic vantage that has won him high marks from DUI judges and other lawyers.

 If you have been arrested for a DUI in Burbank or you are under investigation for driving under the influence in Southern California, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.